- Business Fraud & White Collar Defense

 |Admitted||2002, Virginia; District of Columbia|

-Athena Velie Eastwood represents financial institutions, hedge funds, energy and commodity companies, and agricultural cooperatives in government investigations and regulatory, legislative and compliance matters involving commodities and derivatives.
+Athena Yvonne Eastwood represents financial institutions, hedge funds, energy and commodity companies, and agricultural cooperatives in government investigations and regulatory, legislative and compliance matters involving commodities and derivatives.
 She has extensive experience with respect to all aspects of implementation of the Dodd-Frank Act and its impact on swap dealers, end-users, futures commission merchants, commodity pool operators, and commodity trading advisors.
-Athena also advises clients with respect to a wide range of transactional matters relating to the purchase and sale of physical commodity assets, including crude oil, natural gas, coal, environmental commodity products, and agricultural commodities.
+Athena also advises clients with respect to a wide range of transactional matters relating to the purchase and sale of physical commodities, including crude oil, natural gas, coal, environmental commodity products, and agricultural commodities.

 A frequent author, she also speaks regularly regarding commodities regulatory, compliance and enforcement developments.
 Athena is a member of the Executive Committee of the Futures Industry Association Legal and Compliance Division and has been noted in the Legal 500 United States.
 She is also an active member of the ABA's Committee on Regulation of Futures and Derivatives Instruments and the drafting committee of ISDA's Energy, Commodities and Developing Products Working Group.
 Athena is also an adjunct professor at the University of Virginia Law School and the George Washington Law School in Washington D.C., where she teaches classes on energy commodities and derivatives regulation.